WEGO (AM): History

 In December 2015, it was announced that Catawba College Foundation and 2B Productions would be buying WTIX.
 WTIX began simulcasting the oldies format of WSAT in Salisbury, with local news, sports and information for an area that will also include Concord and Kannapolis.
 2B Productions changed its name to Rowan-Cabarrus Radio, and Catawba students will train for journalism and communications careers on its three stations.
 The purchase, at a price of $65,000, was consummated on January 11, 2016.
 In 2016, WTIX added a translator W252DI at 98.3 FM and the station was called "Memories 98.3".

-The WEGO call letters returned to the station on October 10, 2018.
+The WEGO call sign returned to the station on October 10, 2018.

-At the end of 2022, the Independent Tribune said EMF had purchased W252DI to broadcast Air1, and the future of WEGO was uncertain.
+At the end of 2022, the Independent Tribune said EMF had purchased W252DI to broadcast Air1, and the future of WEGO was uncertain but it was described as "dead on the air".

+2B Productions surrendered WEGO's license to the Federal Communications Commission on December 21, 2023, and it was cancelled the same day.